loomio/loomio-docs/en/src/user_manual/groups/subgroups/index.md

 Subgroups can have their own admins, and admins of a subgroup may not be the same as the admins of the parent group.

-However an admin of the 'parent' group can make themselves admin of any subgroups.
+However an admin of the 'parent' group can make themselves admin of any subgroup.
 This helps administrators of the parent group to administer subgroups as necessary.

-Go to the subgroup and click **Join group**.
+Go to the Subgroup tab, find the subgroup and click **Join group**.

 ![](subgroup_join.png)